for Health Care Providers

 Clinical Management of Cirrhosis

 Early detection of cirrhosis and recognition of advancing liver disease by clinicians are very important so that the widest range of treatment options can be offered to patients.
-Staging of liver disease should be performed in any patient with HCV.
-This generally includes a liver biopsy, which can show mild, moderate, or severe liver scarring, with severe scarring being cirrhosis.
-Physical examination or abdominal imaging with ultrasound, CT scan, or MRI generally also will reveal evidence of cirrhosis, when it is present.
+Staging of liver disease should be performed in any patient with chronic liver disease.
+This generally includes non-invasive fibrosis staging or a liver biopsy, which can show mild, moderate, or severe liver scarring, with severe scarring being cirrhosis.
+Physical examination or abdominal imaging with ultrasound, CT scan, or MRI generally also may reveal evidence of cirrhosis, when it is present.

 The American Association for the Study of Liver Diseases recommendations on management and treatment of patients with cirrhosis and portal hypertension should be consulted for more detail.
-Patients with cirrhosis should not drink any alcohol, and should be encouraged to remain active, eat a healthy diet, and not smoke cigarettes.
-These actions may delay or prevent the need for liver transplantation, improve the chance of survival until a liver becomes available, and enhance the chances of many years of healthy life after transplantation.
+Patients with cirrhosis should not drink any alcohol and should be encouraged to remain active, eat a healthy diet, and not smoke cigarettes.

-- Abstinence from all illegal drugs including marijuana.
-Prescription drugs with abuse potential, like opiates or benzodiazepines, should also be limited in patients being considered for transplant.
+- Abstinence from all illegal drugs.
+Prescription drugs with abuse potential, like opioid medications or benzodiazepines, should also be limited in patients being considered for transplant.

-- Treatment of any substance abuse or behavioral condition
+- Treatment of any substance use or mental health symptoms

-- Treatment of liver disease (for example, antiviral therapy for hepatitis B or C)
+- Treatment of liver disease (for example, antiviral therapy for hepatitis B; hepatitis C treatment should be determined by the transplant center)

 - Vaccination against hepatitis A or B